 |Phosphorus||209 mg||196 mg||175 mg||230 mg|

 |Zinc||1.7 mg||2.3 mg||1.8 mg||0.5 mg|

 |Selenium||25.9 mg||24.6 mg||20.2 mcg||37.5 mcg|

-Examining the nutrients of the other parts of the chicken, you’ll see they are not as nutritious as the chicken breast.
-Even more so, cod is healthier than the chicken thigh, drumstick and wing.
+Examining the nutrients of the other parts of the chicken, you’ll see they are not as nutritious as the white chicken meat.
+Even more so, cod is healthier than the thigh, drumstick and wing.

-Comparing cod to the whole chicken, even skinless, strengthens the argument cod is healthier and better than the whole chicken.
+Comparing the fish to the whole chicken, even skinless, strengthens the argument cod is healthier and better than the whole chicken.

 Just like the chicken breast, the other parts do contain a wide variety of beneficial vitamins and minerals.
-Adding the skin would increase the amount of fat, particularly the unhealthy saturated fats.
+Adding the skin would increase the amount of fat, particularly the unhealthy saturated fat.

 Cod Health Benefits

 The fish provides 0.22 grams of omega-3 and the wings, 0.10 grams per four ounces raw, the most of any part.
 It contains over 100% more which leads to the question, why does omega-3 fatty acids matter so much?

 It’s because omega-3 fatty acids are heart healthy and help keep arteries healthy.
 They accomplish this is by the following: